nifcloud/ansible-role-nifcloud/library/documents/niftycloud_volume.md

-# niftycloud_volume - Attach the volume to an instance in NIFTY Cloud
+# niftycloud_volume - Attach the volume to an instance in NIFCLOUD

 * [Synopsis](#synopsis)
 * [Requirements](#requirements)